Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Supplementary References

-Here we provide all proofs for the theoretical results presented in the main part.
-We first show a collection of technical lemmas related to quantum hypothesis testing with the goal of explicitly constructing Helstrom operators which attain a preassigned level of type-I error probability.
-Given this construction, we then proceed to prove Theorem~\ref{thm:main} and derive the robustness bounds in terms of trace distance for pure-pure and pure-mixed benign and adversarial quantum states presented in Corollaries~\ref{cor:pure_states_robustness} and~\ref{cor:pure_benign_mixed_adversarial}.
-Finally, we formally derive the robustness bound for noisy input scenarios discussed in Section~\ref{sec:examples_noisy_input}.
+Here, we provide detailed proofs for the robustness bounds presented in the paper in terms of the fidelity and trace distance, stated in Lemma~\ref{lem:pure_state_bound}, Corollary~\ref{cor:trace_bound_pure_mixed} and the bound for depolarized inputs (Eq.~\eqref{eq:depolarization_bound_main} in the main part).
+To that end, we first show a collection of technical lemmas related to quantum hypothesis testing with the goal of explicitly constructing Helstrom operators which attain a preassigned level of type-I error probability.
+These constructions of the Helstrom operators will then be used to derive an expression for the SDP (Eq.~\eqref{eq:type2_error_sdp} in the main part) in terms of the fidelity between the input states.